husamahmud/alx-low_level_programming/README.md

 - How to use linked lists
 - Start to look for the right source of information without too much help

+### 0x14.
+C - Bit manipulation

+- Look for the right source of information without too much help
+- How to manipulate bits and use bitwise operators